Leninner/personal_portfolio/src/content/blog/ec2-with-cdk.md

 });
 ```

+Note that we are using the **env** property to specify the AWS account and region where we want to deploy the stack.
+So in the next step we will create a script to deploy the stack to our AWS account.

-5. To deploy create a file called `cdk-deploy-to.sh` in the root folder of the project and add the following code:
+5. To deploy to a specific environment we can create a script that will set the environment variables and then call the `cdk deploy` command.
+Create a file called `cdk-deploy-to-dev.sh` in the root folder of the project and add the following code:

 ```bash
 #!/bin-bash